Projected Bayesian Spatial Factor Models: Projected Bayesian spatial factor (PBSF) model

 where $\mathrm{QR}\{A\}$ produces the $Q$-factor of the thin QR decomposition of a matrix $A$, $1_n$ is the $n$-dimensional vector of all ones, $I_n$ is the $n\times n$ identity matrix, and $\Omega^g \subset \mathbb{R}^{n \times K}$ denote the image (range) of $g(\cdot)$.
-This map $g(\bF)$ first \emph{centers} the columns of $\bF$ (by subtracting their sample means) and then \emph{projects} the centered matrix onto a scaled Stiefel manifold \cite{chakraborty2019statistics}.
+This map $g(\bF)$ first \emph{centres} the columns of $\bF$ (by subtracting their sample means) and then \emph{projects} the centred matrix onto a scaled Stiefel manifold \citep{chakraborty2019statistics}.
 Its inverse set is given by

 where $U_K^+$ is the space of $K\times K$ upper-triangular matrices with positive diagonal entries.
 Let $\mathcal{L}^{n\times K}$ be the Lebesgue measure on $\mathbb{R}^{n\times K}$.
 We write $\varphi = \mathcal{L}^{n\times K} \circ g^{-1}$ for the induced (pushforward) measure of $\mathcal{L}^{n\times K}$ onto $\Omega^g$.